 A theatre style seating arrangement and also U-shape layouts are not appropriate for effective team-work.

-Data Projector: high lumen output - capable of accepting screen resolutions up to 1024 x 768 - with Video and Audio input connectors and "source" selector - with internal speakers or connected to external speakers - with remote control.
+Data Projector: high lumen output - capable of accepting screen resolutions 1024 x 768 or higher - with Video and Audio input connectors and "source" selector - with internal speakers or connected to external speakers - with remote control.

 Screen: of adequate brightness/reflectivity - tripod or (preferably) wall mounted.